 The largest and probably most visible part of Opekas activity is its events.
 Traditional events organised by Opekas ry are, for example, the run around Seminaarinmäki, Valentiine’s Day rusette skating, sitsit parties, graduation ceremony, various café evenings, its brilliant annual ball in April where new and old students and teachers celebrate together and much, much more.

-Kulma ry (“corner”) is the subject organisation of University of Turku students in Pori studying at the School of Cultural Production and Landscape Studies, which is a part of the Faculty of Humanities.
+Kulma ry (literal translation: “corner”) is the subject organisation of University of Turku students in Pori studying at the School of Cultural Production and Landscape Studies, which is a part of the Faculty of Humanities.
 Kulma was established in 2002.

 Kulma ry is a TYY sub-organisation and one of its jobs is to also work as a direct link to the residencies of the University of Turku.
 Kulma also works in cooperation with the join student organisation of the University Consortium of Pori, Pointer ry.
 The cooperative work mainly concerns the organisation of events and tutoring.
 In addition, the organisation works with other subject associations that take action inside the University Consortium.
 The most important channel of cooperation is the regularly held student association meetings.
 One of the consortium’s significant events is the annual academic Wappu.